Sketching out

 • Luke Trybula's textiles were very attractive

-• Keith Barry's textile research was particularly impressive, with intricate pattern and detailing.
+• Keith Barry's textile research was particularly impressive, with intricate patterns and detailing.

 Sadly, I can't show any images as photography was prohibited, and I can't find any on the web.